introcompsys/courseutils/README.md

 -  `--help`       Show this message and exit.

-## File Counter by date
+### File Counter by date

-use `kwlfilecount` to check the dates that are/not complete
+use `kwlfilecount` to check the dates that are/not complete and the count

 Usage: kwlfilecount [OPTIONS]